-Health Insurance
+Health

-LTC recommends that all Medical Assistant students carry their own personal health insurance.
+IECC recommends that all Medical Assistant students carry their own personal health insurance.
 Each student is responsible for his/her own health care costs including costs related to incidents occurring in the campus lab or clinical agencies.
 Students should immediately report to their instructor or clinical supervisor any health-related incidents, or exposures.

-Liability Insurance
+Liability

 Each student must carry a Professional - Personal Liability Insurance Policy.
-The fees for this policy will be paid at registration.
+The fees for this policy will be paid at the beginning of the fall term.